 Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
 Symptoms are those of pneumonia or of nonspecific chronic illness.
-Diagnosis is by chest x-ray, identification of the organism in sputum or tissue, or both.
+Diagnosis is by identification of the organism in sputum or tissue or use of specific serum and urine antigen.
 Treatment, when necessary, is with amphotericin B or an azole.

 (See also the Infectious Diseases Society of America's Practice Guidelines for the Management of Patients with Histoplasmosis.)

 In the US, the endemic area for histoplasmosis includes